larsnovikov/horgh-replicator/README.md

 - Configure your my MySQL master as `/mysql/mysql.conf`.
 Don't forget to set `binlog_do_db=<master_db_name>` and restart MySQL service.
 - Execute `sql/structure.sql` in your MySQL master and slave.
-- Execute `sql/replicator.sql` in your MySQL.
-It will create database for system values.
 - Start Docker as `make start-dev`
 - Run as `cd src` and `go run main.go listen` in docker container.